Newest HALCON Features

 HALCON 17.12 includes new operators, which enable the user to inspect specular and partially specular surfaces to detect defects by applying the principle of deflectometry.
 This method uses the aforementioned specular reflections by observing mirror images of known patterns and their deformations on the surface.

-The Latest Version – HALCON 13
+Previous Version – HALCON 13